cimcandrews/CapstoneOverview/index.md

 <br><br>

-# Tues.
-Feb.
-16 and Thurs.
-Feb.
-18 project update status report.
+# Week of Tuesday Feb 16 and Thursday Feb 18 project update status report

 Still working on the app, updating it, and testing it.